T30M47/ExperimentalWork/README.md

 If you already are in the root folder (where the Dockerfile is located), build your docker image with:
 ```
 docker build -t yourchosenname .

+# it took me about 250 seconds
 ```

 and then run the container with:
 ```
 docker run -p 8000:8000 yourchosenname

+# wait that "Watching for changes" sentence appears in Your terminal.
 ```
 After running the container, the app should be available on URL:
 ```